-Epiphany: “An experience of of sudden and striking realization”.
+Epiphany: “An experience of sudden and striking realization”.
 (Wikipedia)

-A second epiphany; my daughter, a college student, is very wealthy in spite of the fact that she has no money.
+A second epiphany; my daughter, a college student, is very wealthy even though she has no money.

 To begin, please pause (yes, pause, it’s part of today’s lesson….so, take a breath, relax, slow down), then read and ponder this quote: